joaomauricio5/LearnYourRudiments/README.md

 # LearnYourRudiments
 <b> Mobile app designed for drummers who are just starting out and want to learn some rudiments.
-This was my first HTML/CSS + JavaScript project and it explored Human-Centered Design through the PACT Framework.</b>
+This was my first HTML/CSS + JavaScript project and it explored Human-Centered Design through the PACT Framework.
+It also uses NexusUI and ToneJS</b>

 Drum rudiments are the building blocks for almost every drum beat, pattern, fill or solo.